rSudhanshurao/rSudhanshurao/README.md

 ## Hi there 👋
-## I am Sudhanshu, a BSMS student at IISER Pune, intersested in physics and data science.
+## I am Sudhanshu, a BSMS student at IISER Pune, interested in physics and data science.